Terms of Service

 15Privacy

-16Notice of security incidents
+16Notice of security incidents and data breaches

 17Notices